House Bill’s Proposed Section 899: Targeting Unfair Foreign Taxes

-The proposed Section 899 rules would impose retaliatory tax measures on individuals, foreign governmental entities and foreign entities resident in countries deemed to have “unfair foreign taxes” (e.g., Digital Service Taxes and other extraterritorial or discriminatory taxes such as the OECD’s Pillar Two Under-Taxed Profits Rule).
-Under the proposed code section, the U.S. Treasury would issue guidance to identify the countries with unfair foreign taxes.
+The proposed Section 899 rules would impose retaliatory tax measures, including additional tax payments for foreign individuals (other than a citizen or resident of the U.S.), foreign governmental entities and foreign entities resident in countries deemed to have “unfair foreign taxes” (e.g., Digital Service Taxes and other extraterritorial or discriminatory taxes such as the OECD’s Pillar Two Under-Taxed Profits Rule).
 The proposed rules would generally impose higher withholding rates, increased tax rates on effectively connected income, increased branch profits tax rate and modifications to the Base Erosion Anti-Abuse Tax (“BEAT”).
+An exemption from the application of Section 899 is provided for U.S.-owned foreign companies, where U.S. owners hold more than 50% of the combined voting power or value of the stock of a foreign company.

 We will continue to monitor the status of these rules as the bill moves through Congress.

-Author: Calvin Yung |[email protected]
+Author: Calvin Yung | [email protected]

 Contact Us